TeamNovaSoft/novabot/docs/github-webhook.md

 1. Configure the PAT obtained from the github profile in the environment variable `GITHUB_ACCESS_TOKEN`

 2. The channel that will receive the open PR alert messages is configured by means of the environment variable `GITHUB_PR_REVIEW_CHANNEL`

+3. Set the environment variable `GITHUB_PR_PUBLISH_ENABLED` to `true` to enable the publication of PR messages on Discord.